raffix/bike-ratio.github.io/README.md

+# Bike Ratio Gear Calculation
-# This site wants to make it easy to visually compare different setups for your bike gears.
+This site wants to make it easy to visually compare different setups for your bike gears.

-To access the site https://raffix.github.io/bike-ratio.github.io/
+## To access the site https://raffix.github.io/bike-ratio.github.io/

 # The libraries used:
 https://materializecss.com/